 It is not illegal in Missouri to drink while you are fishing or cruising the water, but it is illegal to operate a boat while under the influence of alcohol or drugs.
 If you were arrested on suspicion of BWI (boating while intoxicated), you could face many of the same penalties as driving while intoxicated (DWI).
 In fact, you should consult a DWI defense lawyer who has experience with BWI cases.

-The law firm of Travis Noble, P.C., provides the skilled representation you need if you are accused of operating a watercraft while intoxicated.
+Travis Noble, P.C., provides the skilled representation you need if you are accused of operating a watercraft while intoxicated.
 We handle BWI cases on lakes and rivers in the St. Louis area and throughout Missouri, including the Mississippi and Missouri rivers and their tributaries.

-St. Louis Boating While Intoxicated Attorney
+Boating While Intoxicated Laws In Missouri

 The BWI statutes make it illegal to operate a motorized vessel or a sailboat while intoxicated.
 The law does not apply to canoes, kayaks or rowboats, but it does apply to personal watercraft (Jet Skis).
 The penalties are similar to drunk driving (DWI):

 - A first-offense BWI is a class B misdemeanor, with the possibility of jail time and a $500 fine.
 You must also pass a boater safety course.